Cooking Gorgeous

 Lower the heat to medium, add the onions, and sauté until soft and slightly browned.

-Sautéing the onions with lamb
+Sautéing the onions with the browned lamb.

 Stir in the peppers along with the garlic.
-Cook for a few more minutes stirring continuously to avoid burning the garlic.
+Cook for a few more minutes, stirring continuously to avoid burning the garlic.

 Add the tomatoes, tomato paste, pepper paste, cumin, salt, and black pepper.

-Bring the mixture to a boil, take the lid off and then gently simmer on low heat for 1.5 hours or until the lamb is tender.
+Bring the mixture to a boil, take the lid off, and then gently simmer on low heat for 1.5 hours or until the lamb is tender.
+Check the liquid and add more stock if needed.
+Stir the lamb every half an hour or so to make sure it doesn't stick to the bottom.

-Prepare the Aubergine (Eggplant) Purée
+Prepare the Eggplant Purée

-To prevent the aubergines from bursting, prick each one with a toothpick a few times and place them on a gas burner or BBQ.
+Start cooking the eggplant purée while the lamb stew is cooking.
+To prevent the eggplants from bursting, prick each one with a toothpick a few times and place them on a gas burner or BBQ.

 Whisk in a little of the warm milk at a time, stirring continuously, until you have a smooth and velvety sauce.
 Cook for a few minutes until thickened, stirring continuously.